umernalla/BDS-Test/README.md

 * The payload consists of a Map, where each Map entry's Key is the actual RIC itself and each entry also has an action; Add, Delete or Update
 * A Snapshot request will deliver a list of RICs that match the SQL Terms criteria at that point in time
 * A Streaming request will continue to receive Update Messages as and when RICs expire or new RICs are created
+* It also possible to auto request Snapshot or Streaming data for each RIC in the SymbolList by utilising the Symbol List Behaviours

 **Additional Resources**